- To store raw dog food, wrap it securely in an air-tight container and keep it in the freezer. This will ensure that bacteria won’t grow in the food.

 How Long Does Raw Dog Food Keep in the Fridge?

-When defrosting your pet’s raw food, it will stay fresh and safely edible for four to five days in the fridge.
+When you feed a dog raw food, always think about the shelf life of leftovers or other portions.
+Defrosted raw food, it will stay fresh and safely edible for four to five days in the fridge.
 If the food has been defrosted outside of the fridge and reached room temperature, it will keep safely for two to three days in the fridge afterward.

 According to the U.S. Department of Agriculture, the danger zone for bacteria growth is between 40 and 140 degrees Fahrenheit .